 Photo courtesy: La Grande Farmers' market.

 Fresh green and ripe jalapeno peppers can be readily available in the US markets all around the season.
-During winter months, they are generally imported from Central American countries, especially from Mexico.
+During winter months, they imported from Central American countries, especially from Mexico.
 You may find organic pods in the local farmer's markets.

-To prepare, wash them in cold water and mop dry using a soft absorbent towel.
+To prepare, wash them in cold water, and mop dry using a soft absorbent towel.
 In general, wear gloves while handling hot variety chili peppers.
 Remove the stem.
 Chop or slice as you wish.
 Discard the seeds and central white placenta, if in case, to avoid excess hotness.
 Grilling under mild heat also reduces their hotness in addition to imparting smoky flavor.

 Here are some serving tips:

-|Pizza with jalapeno peppers, baby corn and black olives topping.|
+|Pizza with jalapeno peppers, baby corn, and black olives topping.|

 They can be used in place of bell peppers in the preparation of ratatouille, a traditional Occitanian recipe.